 - People with diabetes are at particular risk for developing these wounds, which can cause life-threatening infections and possible amputation of the leg and even death.

 - “If your wound hasn’t shown significant improvement in 7-10 days, it’s essential that you seek treatment at a facility that specializes in wound care”

 - “In case of diabetics with foot wounds, if the wound does not show signs of healing in 24 hours of detection, it’s essential to approach a clinic which specializes in diabetic foot wounds.

 - Diabetic Foot Wounds may also present fever with chills(shivering), high blood sugars without fever, simply a feeling of cold apart from usual signs of infection which may or may not be present

 Comprehensive approach includes but is not limited to :

 - Evidence-based clinical protocols for wound management (such as infection control, as required dressing changes, and debridement—the removal of damaged or dead tissue)

 - An individualized, comprehensive care plan that brings you the most appropriate and effective treatments for your particular needs

 - Ongoing assessment of the wound as it progresses through its various stages

-- Thorough Training : We train you and your family on home care for wounds and thereby reduce dependence on outsiders and other professionals, thereby reducing costs.
+- Thorough Training : You and your family are trained on home care for wounds and thereby reduce dependence on outsiders and other professionals, thereby reducing costs.